sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/DMIA_Exercises_2.md

     "still properly colored" because when we change vertices with color azure to chartreuse, we **only** needs to ensure it won't be adjacent to chartreuse, but since "interchange", it is ensured and due to component no other vertices need to be cared about.
   - > with b in one of them and m in the other
-    Here I assume this cycle is similar to the circle shape. here b must be inside of the region, otherwise based on clockwise, $vb$ must cross $ac$ ~~based on clockwise, m must be outside~~.
+    Here I assume this cycle is similar to the circle shape. here b must be inside of the region, otherwise based on clockwise, $vb$ must cross $ac$ (I didn't give one strict geometric proof)
+    ~~based on clockwise, m must be outside~~.
     - Also see [this](https://math.stackexchange.com/q/2418524/1059606)
       if the $vc$ line is curved to the left such that $vd$ is on the right of $vc$.
 Then $BD$ is possible.